Falck (Danish company): Services

 Falck A/S provides health, safety, roadside assistance and other services to corporate customers and private households in Denmark, Norway, Sweden, Poland and Estonia.
 Its international operation also includes activities in countries like Belgium, Brazil, Finland, Germany (States of Brandenburg, Hamburg, Lower Saxony, North Rhine-Westphalia and Saxony), Lithuania, Malaysia, the Netherlands, Poland, Slovakia, Spain, Russia, Sri Lanka, Trinidad and Tobago, the United Kingdom, the United States, Uruguay and Panamá.

-Falck Safety Services—formerly called Training—is a provider of rescue and safety courses, especially for staff in the offshore sector and the maritime sector, and also the chemical industry, fire services, the aviation industry and military defence units.

-In addition, Falck become one of the largest private ambulance company in Europe, by operating over 3000 ambulances.
+In addition, Falck become one of the largest private ambulance companies in Europe, by operating over 3000 ambulances.
 The firm provides ambulance services to the general public in seven countries in close collaboration with the authorities.
 Falck also provides other services for the public sector such as patient transport, rehabilitation of patients from the public hospital sector, operation of assistive equipment centers and a number of services for the police and the road authorities.

-For the year 2018 and forward, Falck management decided to refocus its business model.
+Based on data from 2009, Falck was in charge of 65 percent of municipality fire brigades and 85 percent of ambulance services In Denmark.

+Falck Safety Services (formerly called Training) was a provider of rescue and safety courses, especially for staff in the offshore sector and the maritime sector, and also the chemical industry, fire services, the aviation industry and military defence units.
 In December 2017, the Board of Directors decided to initiate a process to sell the Falck Safety Services division.
 The Board's decision was intended to streamline the Group by focusing on key business units.
-It is the Management's assessment that the divestment will be completed before year-end 2018.

-Privatization of Danish emergency services

-In Denmark, Falck is currently in charge of 65 percent of municipality fire brigades and 85 percent of ambulance services.
-In 1926, the Danish government allowed municipal governments to contract with private companies to provide emergency services.
+Falck Safety Services and the Falck Fire Academy were acquired by Polaris in September 2018.